gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

     frontend   1/1       Running   0          20h       10.48.0.11   gke-gke-workshop-0-default-pool-c70d26ac-p2x2
     ```

-1. Add the following block to the `spec` element for all 3 of our pods. (this element should be aligned with the same number of spaces as `containers` key)
+1. Add the following block to the `spec` element for all 3 of our Pods (this element should be aligned with the same number of spaces as `containers` key).

     ```yaml
     affinity: